 Good Crohn’s management includes treating the disease -- with medication and the right foods -- and taking care of your overall wellness, including your emotional health.
-“When you’re panicked or highly anxious, you produce a ton of adrenaline and cortisol, and so the gut gets triggered,” says Leslie.
+“When you’re panicked or highly anxious, you produce a ton of adrenaline and cortisol, and so the gut gets triggered,” Leslie says.

 Do things you love.
 Love crocheting?
 Bowling?
 Coffee with friends?
 Prioritize them.
 “Your passions are not something you get to after everything else is attended to,” Leslie says.
 “They’re part of your management plan.”

 Claim your Crohn’s.
 It’s inevitable -- your condition will likely come up in conversation when you’re not expecting it.
-Have a script ready when it does, says Leslie.
-“Train people how to respond to you,” Leslie says.
+Have a script ready when it does, Leslie says.
+“Train people how to respond to you,” she says.
 Be matter-of-fact, assertive, and calm.
 Above all, don’t apologize.
 “That sends a message that you’re a problem, and you’re definitely not a problem -- you’re human.”